What is the Best Bed Size for My Room?

 I recently downsized from a Standard King (aka Eastern King) to a Queen size.
 I did this for two reasons; my room is relatively small, and mattresses are HEAVY.
 Since I test mattresses, I end up moving on to another mattress to sleep test every two weeks or so.
 It is so much easier to move around Queen Size bed.
 What I didn’t count on was the increased intimacy I discovered.
 As much as he tries to, my husband has less room to run and hide from me.
 My room now feels so much larger and I’m happier in general.

-I just compiled the results of a sleep study and found that 53% of the people that I surveyed sleep on a Queen size mattress.
+While putting together this mattress size comparison I compiled the results of a sleep study and found that 53% of the people that I surveyed sleep on a Queen size mattress.

 The general rule of thumb is to make sure that you have 3 feet of space on each side of your bed.
 You could get away with 2 feet, but your room will feel much larger if you ensure that you have 3 feet of clearance on all three sides of the bed.
 To remember this rule of thumb just think 3X3, three sides three feet each.